logo

 What’s next?
 Closer to the bottom, things get even more intriguing.
 Okay, a true Kubernetes geek should know how to deploy Kubernetes, connect to Service Discovery, and use PromQL to interact with the Prometheus monitoring service, among other things.
 Here, in our opinion, common sense suggests that there is no point in digging any deeper.
 Equipped with this knowledge, you will be able to solve 99% of your Kubernetes tasks.

 That is why many users prefer managed Kubernetes offerings (such as Google GKE or Amazon EKS) or ready-to-use platforms — such as OpenShift and Rancher — instead of managing K8s on their own.
-This is confirmed by latest market trends.
+This is confirmed by the latest market trends.

 But back to the iceberg…